AhmadrezaHamidi/swagger-annotation/README.md

 ### Customize Schema for Enum Types ###

 When describing parameters and responses, Swashbuckle does its best to reflect the application's serialization settings.
 For example, if the _CamelCaseContractResolver_ is enabled, Schema property names will be camelCased in the generated Swagger.
-If it's disabled, they'll be PascalCased.

-Similarly for enum types, if the _StringEnumConverter_ is enabled, then the corresponding Schema's will list enum names.
-If not, they'll list the integer values.
+Similarly for enum types, if the _StringEnumConverter_ is enabled, then the corresponding Schema's will list enum names rather than integer values.

 For most cases this should be sufficient.
 However, if you need more control, Swashbuckle exposes the following options to override the default behavior: